 Check out: 11 cool things to do in Tanzania

 We had the luxury of 2 months travelling for our Tanzania itinerary.
-If I was given just 2 weeks, my perfect itinerary would look like this:
+But my ideal 2 week itenerary would look like this:

-- Day 7-8: Explore Loshoto, via day hikes
+- 7th – 8th Day: Explore Loshoto, via day hikes (visit Irenete Farm)

-- Day 10: Fly to Mafia, stay in Ibizza Inn
+- 10th Day: Fly to Mafia Island, stay in Ibizza Inn

-- Day 11-14: relax on Mafia, swim with whale sharks (oct-feb), snorkel and visit Chole Bay
+- 11th – 14th Day: relax in Mafia, swim with whale sharks (oct-feb), snorkel and visit Chole Bay

 We spent 54 days in total in Tanzania.
 Although we were travelling on a tight budget and spent a large chunk of our time on a volunteer placement, it is worth noting that flights and safaris will considerable raise your costs.
 If you live like a local, transport, accommodation and food is cheap.
 Activities and tourist areas are expensive though and a large part of this is due to the government putting in place really high taxes for the national parks (you will need to pay the fees for hiking, safaris and marine activities in protected areas).

 All the costs below are for one person.